UCLALibrary/BuildUCLA/docs/index.md

 ## Projects
 ### Projects we want to do this year & the skills needed -- on-the-job learning is encouraged:

-1. Where to study: extending the dining halls’ wifi-based “how crowded is it now?” service to the campus libraries
 1. Consolidated Android/iOS library smartphone apps
 1. <a href="http://ec2-54-173-153-28.compute-1.amazonaws.com:8000/#/">Community Cataloging (CCing)</a>: combining crowdsourcing tech + optical character recognition + auto-translation to help the library catalog foreign-language books (<a href="https://docs.google.com/presentation/d/1pGWDBy5ff5xHdb0Ys462BXRf0IjP2zNrlt4sBfYiAvw/edit?usp=sharing">slides</a>).
+1. Where to study: extending the dining halls’ wifi-based “how crowded is it now?” service to the campus libraries (need to check with the UCLA <a href="https://dataluminosity.github.io/portfolio/crowdzen/">CrowdZen/Haystack</a> developers about their progress)
 1. Working with UCLA digital library collections of historical photographs, news videos, maps, sound recordings and texts:
     * Building creative exploratory visualizations
     * Generating data mashups with external sources